First-Hitting Location Laws as Boundary Observables of Drift-Diffusion Processes: Calculating boundary kernels in representative geometries

 The explicit results in two and three dimensions reveal a common, dimension-independent structure of boundary exit laws in the absorbing half-space.
-In both cases, the ambient space has dimension $d+1$, while the induced boundary kernel lives on a $d$-dimensional absorbing interface.
-Guided by these expressions, we are naturally led to the conjecture that in $\mathbb{R}^{d+1}$ the boundary kernel admits the universal form
+In the unified convention used throughout the paper, the ambient space has dimension $d$, while the induced boundary kernel lives on a $(d-1)$-dimensional absorbing interface.
+Guided by low dimensional expressions, we are naturally led to the following general expression for the boundary kernel in $\mathbb{R}^{d}$:

-Here $\boldsymbol{r}\in\mathbb{R}^{d}$ denotes the tangential displacement along the absorbing boundary.
+Here $\boldsymbol{r}\in\mathbb{R}^{d-1}$ denotes the tangential displacement along the absorbing boundary.

-While~\eqref{eq:dD-FHL} is stated as a conjecture, its structure is strongly constrained by symmetry and scaling considerations.
-In particular, translational invariance along the absorbing boundary, rotational symmetry in the $d$ boundary-parallel directions, and the exponential tilting induced by the drift together single out the modified Bessel kernel appearing above.
-From this perspective,~\eqref{eq:dD-FHL} should be viewed as the natural extension of the exact two- and three-dimensional results to general boundary dimension, rather than as a heuristic guess.
+A concise derivation of Eq.~\eqref{eq:dD-FHL} based on the heat-kernel resolvent representation of the modified Helmholtz operator is provided in Appendix~\ref{app:proof_dDhk}.
+The structure of the kernel is strongly constrained by symmetry and scaling considerations.
+In particular, translational invariance along the absorbing boundary, rotational symmetry in the $d-1$ boundary-parallel directions, and the exponential tilting induced by the drift together single out the modified Bessel kernel appearing above.
+From this perspective, Eq.~\eqref{eq:dD-FHL} should be viewed as the natural extension of the exact two- and three-dimensional results to general ambient dimension.

-As a sanity check, we specialize the conjectured expression~\eqref{eq:dD-FHL} to the case $d=1$, corresponding to a two-dimensional ambient space with a one-dimensional absorbing boundary.
-In this setting, the tangential displacement reduces to a scalar $r\in\mathbb{R}$, and the modified Bessel function appearing in \eqref{eq:dD-FHL} becomes $K_1$ \cite{Abramowitz1972,pinsky1995positive} .
-Substituting $d=1$ and simplifying the prefactors, the general formula reduces exactly to
+As a sanity check, we specialize the general expression~\eqref{eq:dD-FHL} to the case $d=2$, corresponding to a two-dimensional ambient space with a one-dimensional absorbing boundary.
+In this setting, the tangential displacement reduces to a scalar $r\in\mathbb{R}$, and the modified Bessel function appearing in \eqref{eq:dD-FHL} becomes $K_1$ \cite{Abramowitz1972,pinsky1995positive}.
+Substituting $d=2$ and simplifying the prefactors, the general formula reduces exactly to

 which coincides with the explicit boundary kernel obtained for the absorbing line in Sec.~\ref{subsec:2D-line}, cf.~\eqref{eq:2Dresult-PRE}.